Study Abroad in Bhutan: Costs

 Naropa tuition for spring 2016: $15,200

 Student fees (estimated for spring 2016): $3,200 (student fees cover airfare from Bangkok, Thailand to Bhutan, housing and meals while in Bhutan, excursions within Bhutan, in-country support and most educational materials)

 Personal expenses not included in Naropa bill: Cost of airfare from the United States to Bangkok, passport fee (and costs incurred obtaining this document), snacks, books, immunizations, medical and travel insurance, and personal expenses.
 Admitted students will be required to show proof of insurance prior to departure.

-Admitted students will be asked to pay a $500 non-refundable deposit by December 1st to ensure their place on the trip.
+Admitted students will be asked to pay a $500 non-refundable deposit within 2 weeks of admission to secure a spot in this program.

 How to pay the bill?